When someone in your life claims to have changed and promises to stop behaving badly, have they truly changed or are they just pretending?

 When someone truly changes, all of that, or at least most of what I just said should be true.

-I remember learning that I was being emotionally abusive when I was married.
-I remember realizing for the first time – it was near the end of our marriage – for the very first time I realized, “Oh my God, my behavior is making her unhappy.
+I remember learning that I was being emotionally abusive during my marriage.
+Near the end of our marriage – for the very first time – I realized, “Oh my God, my behavior is making her unhappy.
 That hurts me.
-It hurt me to see her unhappy.”
+It hurts me to see her unhappy.”

 And it hurt worse to know that I caused it.
 It was the first time I took full responsibility for what I was doing to her, and actually had an empathetic connection to her emotions regarding how I was treating her.

 It was a moment of enlightenment I’ll never forget.
 And it changed who I was forever.
-But I went through that process of change; everything I just read to you.
 I developed an empathetic perspective.

 It made me humble and it gave me a genuine realization that my behavior was unhealthy.
 I reflected back on all the times I treated her badly.
 And I did feel disgusted in myself.